• Skip to primary navigation

 Preheat your oven to 350°F

 1. Cream the sugar and butter.
-Add the sugar and butter to a large bowl.
+Add the cup of sugar and butter to a large bowl.
 Use a hand mixer to cream together until light and fluffy.
-Add eggs in one at a time, continue to mix until incorporated, add vanilla and mix well.
+Add eggs one at a time, continue to mix until incorporated, add vanilla, and mix well.

 2. Make the batter.
 In a separate bowl mix together the dry ingredients flour, baking powder and salt).
 A little at a time, add the dry ingredients to the wet mixture, fold in to incorporate.
 Repeat until all of the dry ingredients are incorporated.
 Add in the ricotta cheese, fold to combine.